-The CHAIRMAN expressed his appreciation of the statement made by Markael.
-They seemed to have reached the end of the preliminary discussions phase, and to be approaching the period of implementation.
+The CHAIRMAN expressed his appreciation of the statement made by Mr. Rafael.
+They seemed to have reached the end of the preliminary discussion phase, and to be approaching the period of implementation.

-or appreciation, but wished to study Mr. Rafael's statement more fully before commenting on it in datails.
+Mr. ORDONNEAU (France) and Mr. BARAN (Turkey) also expressed their appreciation, but wished to study Mr. Rafael's statement more fully before commenting on it in detail.